-A deposit is defined as a group of occurrences large enough to be worked (also called a mine).
-A find is described as a single occurrence.
+A deposit is define as a group of occurrences large enough to be worked (also call a mine).
+A find is describe as a single occurrence.

 Primary deposits refer to gems found in their original location.
-The yield is generally low due to the fact that many tons of non-gem bearing material have to be excavated.
+The yield is generally low due to the fact that many tons of non-gem bearing material have to be excavate.

 Secondary deposits refer to gems which have been transported by the actions of wind, rain and flowing water.

-Fluvial deposits are created by rivers, marine deposits by the sea and aeolian Deposits by the wind.
+Fluvial deposits are create by rivers, marine deposits by the sea and aeolian Deposits by the wind.

 The distribution of gems around the world is irregular.
 Gem deposits occupy only a tiny proportion of the earth’s crust.
 Some of the more favored regions are:

 The gem-rich metamorphosed limestone’s of Upper Myanmar (including the “Mogok Stone Tract”) renowned for Rubies, Sapphires, and Spinels.

 The alluvial deposits of Sri Lanka, Vietnam, Thailand and Madagascar, and the Minas Gerais and Minas Nova’s districts of Brazil.

 Most gemstones are discover by accident.
 There is no systematic approach use for Colored Gemstones due to the lack of capital.